hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>
-Overall verdict - I'm happy with Yousician and do not regret purchasing a subscription.
+*Verdict*.
+I'm happy with Yousician and do not regret purchasing a subscription.
 Most likely I'll renew next year, despite its issues.
 However, I don't think it's enough on its own, which brings me to the next service...

 ### Justin Guitar